pippijn/merr/README.md

 with a list of token names (from the terminals file) that the parser might expect at the state where the error occurred.
 Menhir can produce an automaton description parseable by merr, using the option `-dump`.

+### Using the function

+After the parser has been run on the inputs and the error message function has been generated, it can be called when an error occurs in the parser.
+The modified menhir parser will raise an exception `StateError of int * token` where `token` is the token type used by the parser and the first argument is the state.
+These two can be passed to the error function with the signature `val message : int -> token -> string`.
+Further formatting can be done in the client of the error module.